bbeesley/hygen-cook/README.md

 ## Introduction

-Hygen is great for templating out small bits of boilerplate for specific use cases, but less than ideal for large complex projects with multiple different options.
-Hygen Cook aims to solve that issue by allowing you to define a recipe for that large complex project by combining multiple small generators in a specific shape and order.
+HygenWrapper is great for templating out small bits of boilerplate for specific use cases, but less than ideal for large complex projects with multiple different options.
+HygenWrapper Cook aims to solve that issue by allowing you to define a recipe for that large complex project by combining multiple small generators in a specific shape and order.

 ## Recipes